ecarrington/Automation-Training/README.md

 **Run your new Docker container in VsCode**
 - Control + P will open your VsCode shell.
 Select 'remote-containers: rebuild and reopen in container'.
 This does exactly what it says it will do - it rebuilds your current environment inside of the container that is sitting in your .devcontainers folder.
 - At this point, you should be able to open a terminal and access your container.
 You're now free to develop in VsCode and run that code inside your container.
+- To exit out of your container (it will still be running, however), Control + P and execute the command 'reopen locally', which will reopen your VsCode environment locally.
+- To re-enter your container that is already running, Control + P and execute the command 'reopen in container'.
+There is no need to rebuild if the container is already running.

 #### Windows
 This method leverages Docker Desktop, which is designed to run as a native Windows application.
 It is important to note we must enable either Hyper-V AND WSL2 backend in order for Docker to function properly.
 The reason for WSL2 is so we may run Linux containers.
 If using WSL2, please note Windows 10 version 1903 or later is required.
 You can check this by running ```console winver ``` in your command terminal.